AASW Practitioner Research Grant 2025/26

 Timelines

-- It is anticipated that projects will be completed within 12 months.
-Additional funding will not be provided for extensions required to complete the project.
+• It is anticipated that projects will be completed within 12 months.
+No additional funding will be provided for any extension required to complete the project.

 Eligibility